 - Developing reusable software/framework based products dealing with scalability, availability, reliability, testability

-As a front-end developer, they should be adept in using any of the following tools in each category:
+As a front-end developer, they should be adept at using any of the following tools in each category:

 Code Editing Tools